THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 Women’s Dress Summarized

-The teaching of modesty is also a lesson in chastity and respect.
+The doctrine of Christian modesty is also a lesson in chastity and respect.
 Modest women are more likely to remain chaste while respecting the weaknesses of the men around them.
 Many careless women have been the cause of moral failure in society even though the motive may not have been intentional.
-That's why this teaching is so paramount.
-It represents the moral code of a godly culture and must be therefore incorporated into every Christian home and Church.
+Since this teaching represents a moral issue, it should therefore reflect the practice of every Christian home and Church.

-Since the woman’s body was designed by God to be sexually appealing, it needs to be appropriately concealed in order to avoid arousing the natural tendencies of men.
-Loose blouses over dresses or skirts best achieve this objective.
-Dresses or skirts that are short (above the ankles), tight-fitting, thin, lownecked, sleeveless, and in any way designed to accentuate the female form are a disgrace and do nothing more than provoke men to lust.
-Low necks, tight dresses, slit skirts, and bare shoulders may be the order of the day in our society, but they do not promote God’s Kingdom.
+Appropriately Concealed: Since God designed the woman's body to be sexually appealing, it is important to dress in a way that appropriately conceals her form and guards her against the natural tendencies of men.
+Loose blouses worn over dresses or skirts best achieve this goal.
+Dresses or skirts that are short (above the ankles), tight-fitting, sheer, low-necked, sleeveless, or otherwise designed to accentuate the female form are dishonoring and serve only to provoke lust.
+In today’s culture, low necklines, tight dresses, slit skirts, and bare shoulders may be common, but they do not promote the values of God's Kingdom.

 We warn against stylish and trendy clothing because more than anything else they show that our pursuits are superficial and vain, rather than spiritual.
 Jewelry and expensive clothing is a sure way to rack up status and prominence in society, but not in God's Kingdom.
 It only creates a greater rift between the rich and the poor in the Body of Christ, and this is contrary to the teaching of equality and humility.